Identification and molecular characterization of a type-A histone acetyltransferase from Tetrahymena thermophila

 Analyses of Tetrahymena macronuclear extracts suggest that p55 is a component of a multimeric enzyme complex with a molecular mass of approximately 220 kDa.
 This value agrees closely with the theoretical mass of a predicted complex in yeast containing the gene products of GCN5, ADA1, ADA2, ADA3, and ADA5, suggesting that both the Tetrahymena and yeast HAT A activities are composed of similar heteromeric complexes.
 Together with independent genetic and biochemical evidence implicating Gcn5p, Ada1p, Ada2p, Ada3p, and Ada5p as components of a putative transcriptional adaptor complex necessary for the full activity of several genes in yeast, these findings establish a direct link between histone acetyltransferase activity and factors required for activated gene expression.
 Moreover, defining a biochemical function for yGcn5p and its homologs as HATs implies that other transcriptional co-activators may similarly affect gene expression by directly engaging and modifying chromatin components.

 Brownell, James Edward, "Identification and molecular characterization of a type-A histone acetyltransferase from Tetrahymena thermophila" (1996).
 Biology - Dissertations.
-Paper 53.
+53.